 Although designated as an international organization, in practice the wjc operated as an American Jewish organization.
 It was headquartered in the United States, and its European and South American offices were funded by American sources and reported on their activities to the organization’s leadership in the United States.
 In 1939 Nahum Goldmann, who had co-founded the wjc with Wise, expressed the view that the United States was the only potential source of funding for the organization’s activities, particularly in Europe.
 He emphasized that because it was an American initiative, and in light of the dire circumstances of European Jews, American Jewish leaders and Wise personally, as a founder, had a greater responsibility to secure the resources needed to ensure the organization’s continuing operations.
 This pre-World War ii state of affairs naturally became even graver once the war broke out.
 Indeed, the wjc leadership issued an official announcement explaining that following the outbreak of war, the organization’s main offices were being transferred to New York.
 The announcement stated that the wjc branches in London and Geneva would be re-designated as departments focused solely on efforts on behalf of European Jews, which marked a shift from their past function.
 The European offices would report to the headquarters in New York, and organizational policymaking would take place exclusively in New York.
 The announcement explicitly stated that European branches were not to engage in any substantive undertaking without prior authorization from New York, and that the organizational change would entail the relocation of key staff members from Europe to the United States.
 The document’s drafters explained that this organizational change was necessary because the democratic character of the United States, in combination with the relative power of its Jewish community, meant that the American arena was the only one in which it was possible to engage in meaningful Jewish endeavors in the early 1940s.

 The dramatic circumstances of the Jews in the 1940s made the American aspects of the wjc extremely important and redefined it as a primarily American Jewish organization.
 Nonetheless, a combination of circumstances – the fact that the organization was founded as an international entity, with many of the preparatory processes having taken place in Europe, as well as the organization’s focus on supporting European Jewry – made it easier for European Jewish activists who were familiar with the organization’s activities in Europe to integrate into wjc activities after immigrating to the United States.
 It was no coincidence that Tartakower, Kubovy, and Robinson – three of this book’s heroes – chose the wjc as the platform for their activity once they arrived in the US.
 Their work within the framework of the wjc gives us an insight into the exceptional and singular ethnic Jewish mix to which they were exposed in the United States and presents an alternative to the predominant patterns of Jewish life in the modern era.
 The leaders of the wjc supported the establishment of a Jewish state in Palestine, but as noted, it was not their overriding concern.
-They saw themselves as representatives of the Jewish world on the eve of World War ii, during the war, and in its aftermath, and as such, they worked for the establishment of a Jewish state and the revival of Jewish life in the Diaspora as two goals that did not contradict, but rather complemented, one another.
+They saw themselves as representatives of the Jewish world on the eve of World War ii, during the war, and in its aftermath, and as such, they worked for the establishment of a Jewish state and the revival of Jewish life in the Diaspora as two goals that did not contradict, but rather, complemented one another.